Andy-Hoch/simple-content-expiry/README.md

 For the overview, all values can always be set individually.
 Except for the year, however, only the values that differ from the default values can be set.

 # Example
-Just add your needed custom attributesto the element like this:
+Just add your needed custom attributes to the element like this:

 ~~~
 <div exyear="2022" exmonth="11" exday="11" exhour="11" exmin="11" class="content"></div>